albinstman/blog/_posts/2024-04-07-tensors-in-qm.md

 categories: jekyll update
 ---

-## Why tensors show up in Quantum Mechanics

-# This blog post explores why tensors are so prevalent in quantum mechanics.
+# This blog post explores why tensors are so prevalent in quantum mechanics

 Before we can begin and talk about **tensors** in Quantum Mechanics we need to start with a refresher on how we can represent the state of a particle.